metamorph-inc/openmeta-mms/docs/testbenches/testbench_utilities.rst

 After you have all your queries properly added, you only need to assign the resulting values to Metrics so they can be recorded and, if executing in the context of a PET, passed to other analysis blocks.
-Similar to the queries themselves, and assignment is accomplished by adding an assignment statement to the *Description* attribute of a Test Bench *Metric*.
+Similar to the queries themselves, an assignment is accomplished by adding an assignment statement to the *Description* attribute of a Test Bench *Metric*.